Neural-Dragon-AI/Cynde/README.md

 # Cynde
 ### Integrating Semantic Wisdom with Predictive Models

 Cynde, inspired by the Old English word  /ˈkyn.de/ for something inherent or innate, is crafted to tackle the complex challenge of integrating unstructured text with structured tabular data.
-By utilizing the collective intelligence of large language models (LLMs), Cynde refines the approach to enrich, analyze, and model data within Polars data frames.
+By utilizing the collective intelligence of large language models (LLMs), Cynde refines the approach to enrich, analyze, and model data within Polars data frames.LLMs outputs are managed via grammar-constrained extraction to adhere to pydantic data-classes that encapsulate the user domain specific knowledge and objectives.
+These generated data are further combined with traditional tabular data for predictive modelling or used as target variables for distillation of the llm capabiliteis into smaller models.
 This library stands at the crossroads of the large language model craze and contemporary data science, enabling a sophisticated fusion of alchemic LLMs procedures with cutting-edge predictive modeling techniques.
-LLMs outputs are managed via grammar-constrained extraction to adhere to pydantic data-classes that encapsulate the user domain specific knowledge and objective.

 ## Core Functionalities